September 27, 2019

-While it’s tough to think about blankets and snowstorms during the fall time, it is actually the perfect time to begin preparing the horse barn for winter.
+As you stroll through your local department store, you may notice that decorations and holiday items are starting to appear earlier each year, almost as if they’re on sale year-round!
+While it’s tough to think about blankets and snowstorms during the fall, now is the perfect time to begin preparing your horse barn for the winter ahead.

 Depending on your local area, the availability of both bedding supplies and hay can decline dramatically in the middle of Winter.
 The last thing we ever want is to realize that we are running out of hay, grain, supplements, or bedding supplies right before a big winter storm.